CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/fe_assets/_updates_row.html | An HTML template for the front-end updates page.
 /vault/fe_assets/frontend.css | CSS style-sheet for the front-end.
 /vault/fe_assets/frontend.dat | Database for the front-end (contains account information, session information, and the cache; only generated if the front-end is enabled and used).
+/vault/fe_assets/frontend.dat.safety | Generated as a safety mechanism when needed.
 /vault/fe_assets/frontend.html | The main HTML template file for the front-end.
 /vault/fe_assets/icons.php | Icons handler (used by the front-end file manager).
 /vault/fe_assets/pips.php | Pips handler (used by the front-end file manager).